Te Kete Ipurangi Navigation:

 • Changing eating patterns: Explore the statement: “In New Zealand, there is a trend for families to consume more fast foods”.
 Use SurveyMonkey to gather data from your friends about the frequency and timing of home-made meals and of takeaways and analyse your results to suggest what is happening and why.

 • Good nutrition for teenagers: Create a social media page or a short video that promotes good nutrition for teenagers.
-Consider using the Ministry of Health’s health education pamphlet Eating for Healthy Teenagers (HE120) to convey one of the several important messages for adolescents.
+Consider using the Ministry of Health’s health education pamphlet Healthy Eating for Young People (HE1230) to convey one of the several important messages for adolescents.

 • Nutrition knowledge: Test your nutrition knowledge and undertake a health assessment using some online tests.